We all need partners and lots of them in order to affect important changes.

 The Rapid Acceleration of Diagnostic-Underserved Populations Program is a consortium of community-engaged research projects whose aim is to transform COVID-19 research to eliminate health disparities heightened by this pandemic.

-In keeping with our commitment to health justice, we are launching this Hub to encourage, support, and focus on Historically Minority Serving Institutions and their vital importance to improving community health.
+In keeping with our commitment to health justice, we are launching this Hub to encourage, support, and focus on Minority Serving Institutions and their vital importance to improving community health.

 This coalition is focused on recruiting and supporting key organizations and individuals addressing the COVID crisis among communities of color in NC.